uvsmtid/common-salt-states/docs/pillars/common/bootstrap_mode/readme.md

-Key `bootstrap_mode` indicates how Salt master or standalone minion were set up.
+Key `bootstrap_mode` indicates how Salt master or standalone minion is being run (specified dynamically in command line for `state.highstate`, `state.sls`, and similar functions).

 This information is required for some of the states.
 Majority of states were originally designed to be run in Salt setup with central master server.